grind086/bevy_mod_observable_timer/README.md

 # bevy_mod_observable_timer

 This crate provides an observer-based timer system for bevy entities.
 Any entity may have an [`ObservableTimer`] component attached to it, which will produce observable lifetime cycle triggers.
-Each timer is given an interval duration, and may run for one or more intervals (including indefinitely).

 - [`TimerStarted`] is triggered immediately after inserting a new `ObservableTimer` (including when overwriting an old one).
-- [`TimerInterval`] is triggered after each elapsed interval.
+- [`TimerFinished`] is triggered after each elapsed interval.
-- [`TimerFinished`] is triggered after the final interval elapses, or when the `ObservableTimer` component is removed/despawned.
+- [`TimerStopped`] is triggered when the `ObservableTimer` component is removed/despawned.

 When a timer finishes it will automatically perform some behavior.
 By default this is despawning its attached entity.
 See [`TimerFinishBehavior`] for more information.